-—a legacy that will make charitable gifts in your name, forever, to help the city you love and the causes you care about.
+—a legacy that will make charitable gifts in your name, forever, to help the city you love and the causes you cherish.
 Set up an endowed fund in The New York Community Trust.
-It’s been our specialty . . . since 1924.

-An endowed fund is a commitment to your grandchildren, their children, and the generations to follow.
-It’s a promise that they will have the resources to test new ideas, deal with emergencies, harness evolving technology, and pursue an equitable society.
-It enables you to support the arts, protect the environment, feed hungry families—or let future Trust professionals use your gift to meet contemporary needs.
+An endowed fund is a commitment to your grandchildren, and the generations to follow.
+It’s a promise that they'll have the resources to test ideas, deal with emergencies, harness new technology, and improve New York.
+It enables you to support the arts, protect the environment, feed hungry families, and meet other needs.

-who have chosen to leave a legacy with us, producing impact that one fund alone can’t accomplish.
+who have left a legacy with us, producing impact that one fund alone can’t accomplish.

 A key feature of many planned gifts is a tax advantage to you now for the commitment of a charitable gift later.
-Two popular options are:
+Two popular options:

-- Charitable remainder trusts, which allow you to receive income (or provide income for another person); when the trust terminates, we will use the remaining assets to support your charitable interests.
+- Charitable remainder trusts, which allow you to receive income (or provide income for another person).
+When the trust finishes, we will use the remaining assets to support your charitable interests.

 Delacorte, responsible for the outdoor theater and Alice in Wonderland